epiforecasts/covidregionaldata/README.md

 [![DOI](https://zenodo.org/badge/271601189.svg)](https://zenodo.org/badge/latestdoi/271601189)
 [![status](https://joss.theoj.org/papers/dd6f7acdae3b7136a3ac373ce9a0655c/status.svg)](https://joss.theoj.org/papers/dd6f7acdae3b7136a3ac373ce9a0655c)

-`covidregionaldata` provides an interface to subnational and national level COVID-19 data sourced from both official sources, such as Public Health England (UK), and from other Covid-19 data collections, such as WHO and Google Open Data.
+Interface to subnational and national level COVID-19 data sourced from both official sources, such as Public Health England in the UK, and from other Covid-19 data collections, including the World Health Organisation (WHO), European Centre for Disease Prevention and Control (ECDC), John Hopkins University (JHU), Google Open Data and others.
+Covid-19 data is cleaned and processed from their raw format in an open and transparent way, allowing users to scrutinise and extend our methods.
 For all countries supported, this includes a daily time-series of cases.
 Wherever available we also provide data on deaths, hospitalisations, and tests.
 National level data is also supported using a range of data sources as well as line list data and links to intervention data sets.
-Data is cleaned and processed from the raw sources on use in an open and transparent way, allowing users to scrutinise and extend our methods.

 ## Installation